mkst/conker/README.md

 # Tools

-This repo makes use of the following tools without which, there would be no decomp:
+This repo makes use of the following open-source tools without which, there would be no decomp:

  - [asm-differ](https://github.com/simonlindholm/asm-differ); compare assembly against the original ROM
  - [asm-processor](https://github.com/simonlindholm/asm-processor); allow GLOBAL_ASM wrappers